 In February 2014, MOLA (Museum of London Archaeology) celebrated the announcement that the CITiZAN (Coastal and Intertidal Zone Archaeological Network) project which received initial support from the Heritage Lottery Fund (HLF).
 The public archaeology project aims to record the fragile, nationally important heritage of England’s coast and the foreshores of its tidal estuaries.

-The Nautical Archaeology Society will be continuing to record the hull of the Holland 5 submarine with cameras, video and tape measure survey after being commissioned by Historic England to create a virtual diver trail of the wreck.
+The Nautical Archaeology Society will be continuing to record the hull of the Holland No.5 submarine with cameras, video and tape measure survey after being commissioned by Historic England to create a virtual diver trail of the wreck.